 Reporting Our Progress

 Each year we proudly report our Community Benefit to the California Office of Statewide Health Planning and Development.
-The economic value of community benefits provided by Huntington Hospital in 2018 in the form of vital health screenings, services and education was over $120 million.

-Being a nonprofit means that we never turn anybody away — regardless of their ability to pay.
+Being a nonprofit means that we never turn anybody away — regardless of ability to pay.
 This is core to our mission and always has been.
 Even given healthcare reform’s best intentions there are many uninsured or under-insured people, and nonprofit hospitals will always be called upon to provide live-saving care and reduce the pain and suffering of those in need.

 Providing Critical and Financially Challenging Services

 We provide critically important services that are financially challenging, like serving as our region’s only trauma center, and providing a Level III Neonatal Intensive Care Unit (NICU).
 Nonprofit hospitals provide these specialized services as part of their mandate to ensure all community members are served.

 If not for Huntington Hospital, services like our Senior Care Network and other specialized programs and services would be absent from our region.
 These include free health clinics and educational programs for specific San Gabriel Valley resident populations: everything from flu clinics for children and adults to educational programs about diabetes, asthma and healthy eating and lifestyle.

 We are proud to provide clinical education for nurses, pharmacists, respiratory and physical therapists, dietitians and others — as well as our world-renowned Graduate Medical Education programs in internal medicine and surgery that train the next generation of physicians to serve our region.

 - 2017 Huntington Hospital Community Benefit Report